shinken-solutions/shinken/doc/source/08_configobjects/hostescalation.rst

 If you specify **d** in this field, the escalation will only be used if the host is in a DOWN state.

+.. note:: You can define generic escalation with the statement "define escalation" instead of hostescalation.
+   There are less required parameter (as there is not type) but you still have to defined them to make it work